Yohansgit/Genomic-Data-Analysis-for-Cancer-Subtype-Classification/README.md

 *Figure: Confusion matrix showing per-subtype predictions.
 Darker colors indicate more correct predictions.*

-> *Note: The model performs exceptionally well for Basal and LumA subtypes, with slightly lower precision for HER2E, LumB, and Normal due to smaller sample sizes.
-Detailed per-class metrics are available in the full report notebook.*
+> *Note: The model performs exceptionally well for Basal and LumA subtypes.
+The primary confusion between LumA and LumB, and between Normal and LumB detailed metrics are available in the full report notebook.*

 #### 📈 Part 3: Technical & Scientific Workflow (The "How?")
 **1. Project Architecture:**